brndnmtthws/brndn-io/content/posts/nobody-wants-to-hire-anymore/index.md

 - cognitive dissonance
 ---

 The word on the street is there's a "labour shortage".
-Looking at the data, however, show's a different picture.
-I've heard theories about many people retiring, or too many COVID excess deaths affecting the pool of labour, but looking at the data I'm not seeing numbers that reflect most of those theories.
+If we look at the data, however, it tells a different picture.
+I've heard theories about people retiring, or too many COVID excess deaths, or people being flush with cash because the government gave everyone a coulpe thousand bucks (which is about one month's rent), but looking at the data I'm not seeing numbers that reflect most of those theories.

-People are fixated on explaining thing with 1 theory, but reality is a very complex equation with infinite variables.
+People often become fixated on explaining everything with a Grand Unified Theory, but reality is a very complex equation with infinite variables.
+Simple explanations to why McDonald's can't find and retain talent are unlikely to be true, but in any case I doubt the problem is a lack of workers.

-Let's start by looking at the [unemployment rate](https://fred.stlouisfed.org/series/UNRATE):
+Let's look at the [unemployment rate](https://fred.stlouisfed.org/series/UNRATE):

 {{< imgproc "unemployment.png" None >}}
 Unemployment